Dr Mani Sharpe

 My current research stems from work conducted during my PhD, and is orientated towards analysing the form, content, and politics of a spate of ‘late-colonial’ French films made during, and in response to, the de-colonisation of Algeria, from 1954 to 1962.
 As part of this project, I spent several years researching a variety of cinematic narratives, publishing the outcomes in several journals, including Journal of European Studies, Journal of War and Culture Studies, and Studies in French Cinema.
 Many of these articles include case studies of late-colonial French films that have been overlooked by scholars, helping to both disrupt dominant views of the cinematic canon, whilst identifying an unappreciated trend in the continuum of French cinema history.

 Others apply research methodologies associated with film studies to a research topic – de-colonisation – that has traditionally been dominated by historians, cultural historians, or theorists of cultural memory.
-In an article published in French Studies, for example, I explored the relationship between cinematic images of facial beauty and historical accounts of colonial atrocity using theoretical concepts aligned with star studies, whilst my most recent article, published in The Journal of War and Culture Studies, connected the history of decolonisation to the critical notion of the gaze, as theorised by film scholars during the 1970s.
-My most recent monograph aims to build still further onto these ideas, consolidating them into a comprehensive body of research using a similarly original application of film theory to representations of French history, whilst interrogating a specific research question: what is late-colonial French cinema?
+In an article published in French Studies, for example, I explored the relationship between cinematic images of facial beauty and historical accounts of colonial atrocity using theoretical concepts aligned with star studies, whilst another article, published in The Journal of War and Culture Studies, connected the history of decolonisation to the critical notion of the gaze, as theorised by film scholars during the 1970s.
+My most recent monograph aims to build still further onto these ideas, consolidating them into a comprehensive body of research using a similarly original application of film theory to representations of French history.
 It will be the first ever book – in either French or English – to offer a sustained analysis of the topic.

 <h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://ahc.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>